 So what should we replace it with?
 "In general for high-traffic spaces, such as kitchens, we prefer to opt for oil-rubbed bronze or chrome fittings and hardware, which feel a bit more timeless to us," they said.
 "If you are committed to introducing brass accents, consider adding touches with your lighting or accessories, or simply opt to mix and match your finishes, which can help to create a design that is more organic.
 A brass faucet can look chic when paired with oil-rubbed bronze knobs and pulls or vice versa.
 Make sure the metallics have a similar finish to keep a consistent thread."

-Tali Roth, interior designer at Homepolish, agrees.
+Tali Roth, interior designer at Homepolish, agrees—you should see her modern loft in NY.
 "I have always loved brass; it's timeless and stunning, but it doesn't need to be the exclusive metal used in every interior," she said.
 "If you are doing a feature light piece in brass, then perhaps you want to bring in other finishes like woods, mirrored surfaces, or black steel to soften it, rather than use the brass as the material throughout the whole space."
 If you do love the brass look, Roth recommends avoiding the fast-fashion brass pieces, as they tend to look super yellow.

 OUT: The Serge Mouille Lamp